How can I help myself?

 Contact an organisation for support

-You may find it useful to contact an organisation that specialises in PTSD, such as ASSIST trauma care.
+You may find it useful to contact an organisation that specialises in PTSD.
 They will be able to give you advice, information and support.
 You may find it particularly useful to find a specialist organisation with expertise in the particular type of trauma you have experienced.

-If you want to, you can ask your GP for help and discuss the support options with them (see ‘What treatments are available?’ below for more information).
-Before prescribing treatment for PTSD, your GP or mental health specialist will do an assessment so that they can match the treatment to your specific needs.
+If you want to, you can ask your family doctor for help and discuss the support options with them (see ‘What treatments are available?’ for more information).
+Before prescribing treatment for PTSD, your family doctor or mental health specialist will do an assessment so that they can match the treatment to your specific needs.

 Doctors and therapists should be aware of your cultural and ethnic background.
 If you need an interpreter, they should arrange this for you.
 They should also assess the impact of the traumatic event on all your close family and provide appropriate support (see ‘How can friends and family help?’).